Über uns

 “You are one of the pioneers of our cluster.
 It is in part thanks to your commitment that we have been given this crucial opportunity here in the Rhenish mining area,” Prof. Peter Wasserscheid, HC-H2 spokesperson, said to Thomas Rachel.
 The German Federal Ministry of Education and Research is providing HC-H2 with € 860 million in funding up until 2038.

-“Climate change caused by human activity is the biggest challenge we all face in the 21st century.
-We need the smartest minds,” said Rachel.
+“Human-induced climate change is the big challenge we all face in the 21st century.
+We need the brightest minds,” said Rachel.
 “This is why in welcoming Andreas Peschel, we are welcoming another pioneer of a sustainable hydrogen economy to the Rhenish mining area and to us in the district of Düren.”
-As head of chemical technology development at Linde Engineering, Peschel has already worked at an important interface, namely the transfer of innovative, environmentally friendly hydrogen storage technologies to the market.
-“If we can play a pioneering role in our region, then we will also help to create new jobs in the energy system of the future,” Rachel added.
+As Head of Chemical-Technical Development at Linde Engineering, Peschel had already worked at an important interface, namely the transfer of innovative, climate-friendly hydrogen storage technologies to the market.
+“If we can play a pioneering role in our region, then we will also create new jobs in the energy system of the future,” added Rachel.

 “The best conditions”